jackson-waschura/jackson-waschura.github.io/hiking.md

 });
 </script>

 This page displays a collection of trails I've hiked throughout the San Francisco Bay Area.
-Hover over a trail on the map to see details, and click to view more information about each hike.
+Click on a trail on the map to see details.

 In the future, I plan to expand this map with more hikes and photos!
 Stay tuned!